Jeff-Maina/scheduler/README.md

 - Event snaps back to its initial position if dropped outside calendar
 - Display indicators under dates with events on the day picker component
 - Display end & start time on the event card
+- Allow double-click on a day to quickly add an event

 Pending Tasks ( in no particular order ):